williamgrosset/teslo/README.md

 #### Description

-A duel is between 2 players. `playerId` decides the winner.
+A duel is between 2 players. `playerId` determines the winner.

 ### `FreeForAll`